 MA in Applied Behavior Analysis

-Students are required to show proficiency in coursework and to complete a research thesis.
-The curriculum for this program focuses on (a) the principles and procedures of basic and applied behavior analysis practice and research and (b) the application of behavior analysis and behavioral support in complex environments (i.e., home, school, work, other community settings, and institutional settings) (c) conceptual and theoretical underpinnings of advanced topics in behavior analysis (d) development and completion of independent research in behavior analysis.
+Our master’s degree in Applied Behavior Analysis focuses on the principles and procedures of basic and applied behavior analysis practice, primarily the application of behavior analysis and behavioral support in complex environments (i.e., home, school, work, other community settings, and institutional settings).
+Centered on research, you learn the conceptual and theoretical underpinnings of advanced topics in behavior analysis and develop independent research through a master’s thesis.

-Note: The application deadlines for the M.A. in ABA are:
+At Caldwell University, the application deadlines for the ABA graduate program are:

-- Bachelor’s degree or higher, preferably in a related field such as psychology, education, or special education
+Applicants for the master’s degree in applied behavior analysis should have a bachelor’s degree or higher, preferably in a related field such as psychology, education, or special education, as well as a minimum undergraduate GPA of 3.3.

 - Official undergraduate/graduate transcripts